Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Natural Resource Plates

 Press/Media inquiries: PIO@dnr.iowa.gov

 DES MOINES – Create some habitat and conservation foodscapes, with the Wild Edibles Specialty Packet from Iowa’s State Forest Nursery.

 “The packet consists of tree and shrub species selected for their potential to provide delicious berries and nuts to enhance your diet,” says Paul Tauke, state forester.
 “This packet is a great and affordable way to develop a wild garden on your acreage or in a large backyard.”

 This Wild Edibles Packet is only available in February.
 Cost for the 250 bare-root seedlings is $110 plus tax/shipping/handling, the same price as a regular 200-seedling packet.
 The Wild Edibles Packet includes 50 each of the following:

 Wild plum is great for making jams, jellies and puddings.
 It is also very good nesting cover for birds and a good food source for butterflies and other pollinators.

 Aronia berries are a popular health food because of their antioxidant and vitamin content.
 They can be used in a number of ways, including jams, jellies, pies and wine.
 They are also eaten fresh or dehydrated.
 Markets for these berries are also developing throughout the country.

-Shagbark hickory wood is used for smoking meats and the nuts make delicious snacks and additions to baked goods.
+Shagbark hickory nuts are used for smoking meats and are sometimes consumed as snacks.
 Hickory nuts are loaded with nutrients and healthy oils.